mawinkler/playground-one/docs/getting-started/configuration.md

 - `AWS region name`: If you want to use another region as `eu-central-1`.
 - `AWS environment name`: Your to be built environment name.
 It MUST NOT be longer than 12 characters.

+### Section: Azure

+Set/update:

+- `Azure Subscription ID`: The ID of your Azure subscription.
+This is mandatory.
+- `Azure region name`: If you want to use another region as `westeurope`.
+- `Azure environment name`: Your to be built environment name.
+It MUST NOT be longer than 12 characters.

 ### Section: Playground One

 You don't necessarily need to change anything here if you're satisfied with the defaults, but